SSO Overview

 • Let tenant admins configure their own SSO via your UI.

-Current scope
+Current policy scope

 • OIDC and SAML account linking